fixylol/UndertalePracticeMod/README.md

 UNDERTALE mod intended for speedrun practice.

 ## How to install
-Download the BPS patch and use the ROM patcher of your choice to apply it.
+Download the BPS patch and use the ROM patcher of your choice ([Rom Patcher JS](https://www.marcrobledo.com/RomPatcher.js/) is recommended) to apply it.
 Apply it to a vanilla copy of UNDERTALE v1.001 Linux, or a copy of v1.001 that has been already patched to Linux using the official speedrun.com patch file.
 ![image](https://github.com/fixylol/UndertalePracticeMod/assets/22797315/aa563c2c-561e-4157-8cad-1f02cf4c30bf)

 ## How to use
 When in the overworld, press M to open the practice menu.
 ![image](https://github.com/fixylol/UndertalePracticeMod/assets/22797315/f1686c9b-f206-435c-889a-fbe855d8e61d)

 The Main page contains options to enable/disable debug, savestate functionality, and (most) in-game music.

 In the overworld or battles, use Q and E to save and load savestates.
 To change the savestate slot, hold down P and press a number on the number row.